XorgX304/packiffer/README.md

 # About
-Packiffer is a packet sniffer program for UNIX® that capture TCP and UDP packets on two different interfaces. each capture runs on its own thread and each thread dump captured traffic in a separate file in 'pcap' format in program directory. captured files are named as interfaces names and interfaces are not in promiscuous mode.
+Packiffer is a packet sniffer program for Unix-like Systems that capture TCP and UDP packets on two different interfaces. each capture runs on its own thread and each thread dump captured traffic in a separate file in 'pcap' format in program directory. captured files are named as interfaces names and interfaces are not in promiscuous mode.

 # Usage